 Then what can you do to choose between those two niches?
 I say flip a coin, heads is knitters, tails is cross stitch.
 Throw it in the air when it’s in the air, the one that you want to land on, want it to land on.
 That’s the one that you go with.

 Incredibly easy, but really impactful way to narrow down on your actual niche.
-So let’s wrap it all up before we wrap up the live stream today.
+Let’s wrap it all up before we wrap up the live stream today.
 The questions that I asked you to ask yourself in order to narrow down on your niche and to uncover who your niche is are, who can I help?

 Can they afford to pay?
 Super important.
 There’s no point in going after a segment of the market who can’t afford to pay you, that’s a disaster.